 left and right euclidean;

-In the language of the -poset-with-duals Rel of sets and relations, a relation is total if its intersection with its reverse is the universal relation:
+In the language of the -poset-with-duals Rel of sets and relations, a relation is total if its union with its reverse is the universal relation:

 Of course, this containment is in fact an equality.